kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

    | NamespaceChecker        | Checks if event belongs to blocklisted namespaces and filter them.                | Remove it.
 It will be per resource now. |
    | NodeEventsChecker       | Sends notifications on node level critical events.                                | Move as K8s events notificator.         |

-## Others

-1. Unify naming between notifications vs executors.
-Maybe go with `notificator` and `executor`?
-2. Get rid of the `all` name usage.
-Currently, user cannot have `all` as Namespace name however it can have `all` as a channel name.
-It's misleading in which scope it's a reserved name and in which not.
-It can be replaced with e.g. `@all`.

 ## Other issues

 Issues that are still not addressed: